gutuJosh/HERMES/README.md

 The library is build with [Sass](https://sass-lang.com/) css preprocessor and use [Next Js](https://nextjs.org/) framework and a node js server for presentaion.

 ## Library files
-To use the `.scss` files copy and paste the `/style-guide` folder from the /static/scss dir to your project
+To use the `.scss` files copy and paste the `/style-guide` folder from the /static/scss dir to your project then include the `config.scss` into your main `.scss` file.

 ## Available Scripts